A Day In Pink City, Jaipur

 There are many places which were on my list and I knew it would not be possible to see everything in just one day.

 The beauty of this place is better to be seen either in the morning or maybe late at night.
 When the place bathed in the colorful light and looks like the king of all the alley.
 Many people(like me) didn’t know that its entrance is from City Palace.
 It opens to a spacious courtyard, specially made for Rajput woman.
 They could have looked around freely from behind the honeycomb structure of the windows.
-After all, there was a ‘Purdah system’ and customs to be maintained.
+After all, there were a ‘Purdah system’ and customs to be maintained.
 And its visiting hour is from 9 a.m to 4:30 p.m.

 As per the record, it is the tallest building in the world without foundation.
 One of the best examples of Rajput and Mughal architecture.
 Nevertheless, the curves are so important!